-Nicholas Yik Kay Chong has served as our chief financial officer since February 2014.
-He served as our co-chief financial officer between September 2013 and February 2014.
-Mr. Chong has over 22 years of experience in the fast-moving consumer goods, IT and sporting goods industries.
+Nicholas Yik Kay Chong has served as our co-chief financial officer since September 2013.
+Mr. Chong is expected to become our chief financial officer in May 2014, when Mr. Henry Hon steps down from the co-chief financial officer position after Mr. Hon and Mr. Chong complete the transition phase in approximately six months.
+Mr. Chong has over 22 years of experience in the fast-moving consumer goods, IT and sporting goods industry.
 From 2009 to 2012, Mr. Chong was a director and the group chief financial officer of Li Ning Sports Limited, a company listed on the Hong Kong Stock Exchange.
 Mr. Chong served in a variety of senior finance and management roles at Dell China from 2001 to 2009 and Procter & Gamble Singapore and China from 1991 to 2001.
 Mr. Chong holds a bachelor's degree in economics, statistics and business studies from National University of Singapore.

 Gabriel Li has served as our director since September 2012.
-Mr. Li is the managing director and investment committee member of Orchid Asia Group Management, a private equity firm focused on investment in China and Asia for the past 20 years.
+Mr. Li is the managing director and investment committee member of Orchid Asia Group Management, a private equity firm focused on investment in China and Asia for the past 18 years.
 Prior to Orchid Asia, Mr. Li was a managing director at the Carlyle Group in Hong Kong, overseeing Asian technology investments.
 From 1997 to 2000, he was at Orchid Asia's predecessor, where he made numerous investments in China and North Asia.
 Prior to that, he was a management consultant at McKinsey & Co in Hong Kong and Los Angeles.
-Mr. Li is an independent director and deputy chairman of the board of directors of Ctrip.com International, Ltd., a company listed on the NASDAQ Global Select Market, and director of a number of privately held companies.
+Mr. Li is an independent director and deputy chairman of the board of directors of Ctrip.com International, Ltd., a company listed on the NASDAQ Global Select Market, a non-executive director of Lifetech Scientific Corporation, a company listed on the Hong Kong Stock Exchange, and a director of a number of privately held companies.
 Mr. Li graduated summa cum laude from the University of California at Berkeley, earned his Master's degree in science from the Massachusetts Institute of Technology and his Master's degree in business administration from Stanford Business School.

-Cynthia Whelan has served as our director since December 10, 2013.
+Cynthia Whelan will serve as our director upon the effectiveness of the registration statement of which this prospectus forms a part.
 Ms. Whelan has been group managing director of strategic finance of Telstra Corporation since August 2013.
 Prior to that, she was with Barclays Bank PLC, Australia Branch where she held the role of chief executive officer, Australia/New Zealand for three years.
 Over her ten years at Barclays, Ms. Whelan held a variety of roles including managing director and head of Asia Pacific capital markets, based in Hong Kong.
 During her investment banking career spanning more than 20 years, Ms. Whelan worked in Australia for Barclays, UBS, Merrill Lynch and Westpac.
 Ms. Whelan was previously a director of Asia Securities Industry and Financial Markets Association and Australian Financial Markets Association.
-She holds a bachelor's of commerce (Finance and Japanese studies) from the University of New South Wales and a master's degree of applied finance from Macquarie University.
+She holds a bachelor of commerce (Finance and Japanese studies) from the University of New South Wales and a master's degree of applied finance from Macquarie University.